 ‘A Pulpit in a Sense Novel’

-The film is from Fox Movietone and lasts over five minutes.
-It is three parts.* First, there is the Father’s sermon (in effect).
+The film, from Fox Movietone, runs over five minutes, in three parts.* First, there is the Father’s sermon (in effect).
 Second, a group of customers is shown, mostly women, all in happy mood who drink a dark beer that perhaps was porter.
 They exchange witticisms in strong voice, some of which I can make out.
 Those attuned to British speech patterns can probably understand the whole thing.
 It would be interesting to read a transcription!
 Jellicoe does not appear in this part.

 The last part shows another group of customers, male or mostly, with Jellicoe now present who leads them all in song.
 He plays a small accordion and smiles broadly as he leads this pub-church choir.
 One of the patrons is dressed in “pearly king” fashion.